SwethaPB/fishergw/README.rst

 ----------------
 Install from folder

-   $pip install .
+   $ pip install .

 Install from pip

-   $pip install fishergw
+   $ pip install fishergw

 Usage of taylorf2::
 -------------------